danmenloz/LibraryManagement/README.md

 Do we need to excrypt sensitive data?
 * A book is part of a library.
 Few attributes like max no of days a book can be borrowed or the overdue fines apply to all the books in a library.
 Encryption - Upto you.

-24. What does the University attribute of Student do?
-Can student edit this attribute?
-* A student can borrow books from the libraries associated with the University they are enrolled in.
-No, this field cannot be edited once set.